Adillwma/Combinatrix/README.md

 where `n` is the total number of items, `r` is the number of items to select, and `!` represents the factorial function.

+A good example of permutations is a combination lock.
+A combination lock has a set of `n` numbers (0-9) and a combination of `r` numbers (4).
+The order of the numbers in the combination matters.
+For example, `1234` is not the same as `4321`.

 <img src="Images/4-digit_combination_padlock.jpg" alt="Permutations" style="width: 200px;">

 ### Combinations

-A combination, on the other hand, represents the number of ways we can select `r` items from a set of `n` items when repetitions are allowed.
+A combination, on the other hand, represents the number of ways we can select `r` items from a set of `n` items when the ordering is not considered.
 The formula to calculate combinations is:

 ```
 nCr = (n + r - 1)! / (r! * (n - 1)!)